CDRT/docs/bios/settings/thinkpad/network.md

 4. PEAP
 5. EAP-TLS

 </details>

 <details><summary>Password</summary>

+Enter password.

-Field for entering password.
-Visible only for networks with security WPA2-Personal.<br>
+!> Visible only for networks with security WPA2-Personal.

-Password length: 8-63 characters.
+!> Password length: 8-63 characters.

 </details>

 <details><summary>EAP Authentication Method</summary>

-Selected EAP Authentication Method.
-View only.
-Visible only for networks with security WPA2-Enterprise.
-Default value depends on the network.
+Select EAP Authentication Method.

 Possible options:

 1. PEAP
 2. EAP-TLS

 </details>

 <details><summary>EAP Second Authentication Method</summary>

-Selected EAP Second Authentication Method.
-View only.
-Visible only for networks with security WPA2-Enterprise and if ‘EAP Authentication Method’ is ‘PEAP’.
-Default value depends on the network.
+Select EAP Second Authentication Method.

 Possible options:

 1. MSCHAPv2

 </details>

 <details><summary>Enroll CA Cert</summary>

-This is the option to enroll CA (Certification Authority) certificate.
+Enroll CA (Certification Authority) certificate.

 Empty by default.

 Visible only for networks with security WPA2-Enterprise.

 </details>

 <details><summary>Enroll Client Cert</summary>

-This is the option to enroll client certificate.
+Enroll client certificate.

 Empty by default.

-Visible only for networks with security WPA2-Enterprise and if ‘EAP Authentication Method’ is ‘EAP-TLS’.
+!> Visible only for networks with security WPA2-Enterprise and if `EAP Authentication Method` is `EAP-TLS`.

 </details>

 <details><summary>Enroll Client Private Key</summary>

-This is the option to enroll client private key.
+Enroll client private key.

 Empty by default.

-Visible only for networks with security WPA2-Enterprise and if ‘EAP Authentication Method’ is ‘EAP-TLS’.
+!> Visible only for networks with security WPA2-Enterprise and if `EAP Authentication Method` is `EAP-TLS`.

 </details>

 <details><summary>Identity</summary>

 Identity value if there is any.

 View only.

-Identity length: 6-20 characters.
+!> Identity length: 6-20 characters.

-Visible only for networks with security WPA2-Enterprise.
+!> Visible only for networks with security WPA2-Enterprise.

 </details>

 <details><summary>EAP Password</summary>

 Field for entering EAP password.

-Requirements to password length: 1-63 characters.
+!> Password length: 1-63 characters.

-Visible only for networks with security WPA2-Enterprise.
+!> Visible only for networks with security WPA2-Enterprise.

 </details>

 <details><summary>[Action]</summary>

-One of 2 possible actions:
+Possible actions:

 1. Connect to this network - visible if device is not connected to this Wi-Fi network
 2. Disconnect - visible if device is connected to this Wi-Fi network